eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 ![FacetGrid_AGB_Mean](https://user-images.githubusercontent.com/54719919/84539159-e857fc00-acc0-11ea-86e0-2519fe9f1313.png)

 **Figures 5a. and 5b.** are scatterplots showing the NEP at 2010 for the different-aged burn scars.
-The moderate-severity burned pixels and the high-severity burn pixels show starkly different trends.
-For moderate severity burns, both the range and the mean NEP values remains relatively consistent for every year following a burn.
-For the high-severity burns, the range and mean of NEP values per pixel varies much more as a burn scar ages.
-In Figure 3a, one can see that the NEP is negative following some severe burns, meaning the stand becomes a carbon sink.
-However, for this particular study, the average NEP is still positive in the years immediately
+The moderate-severity burned pixels and the high-severity burn pixels show slightly different trends.
+For moderate severity burns, the range of NEP values is narrower and the mean remain more consistent for every year following a burn compared to severe burns.
+For the severe burns, the range and mean of NEP values per pixel varies more when the burn scar is new.
+In Figure 4b, one can see that the mean NEP is negative for the first two years following a severe burn, meaning the stand becomes a carbon source during this time.

 **Figure 5a.**

 ![FacetGrid_NEP_Raw](https://user-images.githubusercontent.com/54719919/84539296-23f2c600-acc1-11ea-9b2a-5ae87d8a2c99.png)

 **Figure 5b.**

 ![FacetGrid_NEP_Mean](https://user-images.githubusercontent.com/54719919/84539280-1e957b80-acc1-11ea-8487-c63688ec1fa0.png)

 ##Linear Regression Results